ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 This section describes the negotiation of unicast streaming using the offer/answer model as described in {{RFC3264}}.
 V3C coded content consists of an atlas bitstream and one or more video coded bitstreams, together known as V3C components.
 Atlas and video bitstreams are represented as separate media lines in the SDP.

-During the session negotiation the offerer lists all V3C components available and informs the receiver which media lines SHOULD be consumed together.
-The receiver CAN select V3C components as suggested by the offerer, or select a subset of the V3C components by omitting the undesired media lines in the answer.
-This allows the receiver to consume a subset of the V3C components in scenarios where it is fully or partially ignorant of the V3C coding scheme.
+During the session negotiation the offerer lists all V3C components available and informs the answerer which media lines SHOULD be consumed together.
+The answerer CAN select V3C components as suggested by the offerer, or select a subset of the V3C components by setting the port to zero for the undesired media lines in the answer.
+This allows the answerer to consume a subset of the V3C components in scenarios where it is fully or partially ignorant of the V3C coding scheme.

 The following limitations and rules pertaining to the V3C atlas component media configuration apply:
 * The parameters identifying the V3C atlas component media configuration is identified by v3c-ptl-level-idc, v3c-ptl-tier-flag, v3c-ptl-codec-idc, and v3c-ptl-toolset-idc.
 These media configuration parameters, except level-id, MUST be used symmetrically.